 Whether you prefer team sports or more individual exercise, and whether or not you enjoyed sports at school, you will find that there are lots of fun ways to keep yourself fit and healthy at King's.
 The College has an enthusiastic sport scene and competes against other Colleges in the University.
 At King's the emphasis is on accessibility.
 Whether you are experienced in your sport or new to it, you will be very welcome to get involved.

 Facilities in and near King's

 The grounds for football, hockey, cricket and rugby matches, and grass tennis courts, are shared with Selwyn College, an eight minute cycle ride from the main College site.
 Closer to King's, there are netball, basketball, squash and hard tennis courts, as well as plenty of grass for informal frisbee or quick kick-abouts.
 You'll find yourself playing in other places too as matches can be hosted by different colleges, but all sports grounds are a short bike ride away at most.

 King's has a multi-gym called The Vault in Bene't Street Hostel just around the corner from the main site of College.
 The Vault opened in October 2013 and is very popular and convenient for students (see pictures).
-King's also has a freeweights room, as well as a pool table, canoes and kayaks, five punts, table tennis tables, and a croquet lawn.
+King's also has a freeweights room, as well as a pool table, a large set of canoes and kayaks, five punts, table tennis tables, and a croquet lawn.
 Volleyball, water polo, zumba and yoga are also available.

 As a central College, King's couldn't be better situated for further facilities in the University and the city.
 Chris is pictured left on the climbing wall at Kelsey Kerridge Sports Centre, which is about ten minutes' walk from King's.
 There you'll also find the local swimming pool and the University cricket and tennis grounds.